LIBSVM Tools

 Author: Ming-Wei Chang, Hsuan-Tien Lin, Ming-Hen Tsai, Chia-Hua Ho and Hsiang-Fu Yu.

-Fast training/testing for degree-2 polynomial mappings of data
+Fast training/testing for polynomial mappings of data

 This is an extension of

-This code implements one method proposed in the paper
+The implementation is baed on one method proposed in the paper

 Yin-Wen Chang, Cho-Jui Hsieh, Kai-Wei Chang, Michael Ringgaard, and Chih-Jen Lin.
 Low-degree Polynomial Mappings of Data for SVM, 2009.